Drupal Tutorials

 Datestamp: End Date and input "End Date" as the label

-These are the fields that will show in our events table. - Click the "Save and edit" button again and scroll down the Filters fieldset and add the following filters:
+Click the “Save and edit” button again and scroll down the Filters fieldset and add the following filters:

 Node: Type | Operator = Is One Of | Value = Event